dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 Verify that the use case ran successfully
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You should verify that the use case was actually run by referring to the appropriate section under "Jobs" that starts with "Use Case Tests."
+Please verify that the use case was actually run by referring to the appropriate section under "Jobs" that starts with "Use Case Tests."
 Click on the job and search for the use case config filename in the log output by using the search box on the top right of the